 Simplicity/Ease of Use

 One design feature that successful apps use is the inclusion of larger buttons that aren’t grouped closely together.
-Remember, your app should be designed for the finger and not the mouse.
+Remember when designing your mobile app that it should be made for the navigating with the finger and not the mouse.
 The inclusion of a home screen return button is also important because it provides the user with easy pathway back to home.
 Navigating through an app should be as simple as possible, you don’t want users jumping from page to page, not being able to find their way around easily.

 An app should include an enticing visual design in addition to ergonomics.
 A few factors to keep in mind include: